 Collision coverage: Collision insurance pays to repair your car in an accident, even if you were at fault.

-Comprehensive coverage: Comprehensive insurance protects you if a non-collision event damages your car, such as hail, vandalism, or theft.
+Comprehensive coverage: Comprehensive insurance protects you financially from non-collision events, such as hail, vandalism, or theft.

-Uninsured/underinsured motorist (UM/UIM) coverage: UM/UIM coverage protects you if a driver hits you and they don’t have insurance or they don’t have high-enough coverage limits to pay for your damages.
+Uninsured/underinsured motorist (UM/UIM) coverage: UM/UIM coverage protects you if a driver without insurance hits you or doesn’t have enough coverage to pay for your damages.

 Gap coverage: If you total your car while you’re still paying off a loan on it, gap insurance covers the difference between your outstanding loan balance and your insurance payout.

-Roadside assistance coverage: Roadside assistance coverage can help pay for towing, jump-starts, flat-tire changes, and more if you’re stranded on the side of the road.
+Roadside assistance coverage: Roadside assistance coverage can help pay for towing, jump-starts, flat-tire changes, and lockouts if you’re stranded on the side of the road.

 Car insurance discounts for new drivers in California